vangav/vos_backend/src/com/vangav/backend/networks/README.md

 ### usage example

 + the following example shows the multi-step process of:
-1. create a job and save the job in the database
+1. create a job and store it in the database
+2. deliver the job
-2. execute the job and delete it from the database
+3. receive the job, execute it and delete it from the database
-3. iterate on failed jobs in the databse and retry them
+4. iterate on failed jobs in the databse and retry them

++ here's the step by step using `instagram`, `instagram dispense` and `instagram jobs` services

-1. create a job in [instagram / HandlerPostPhoto: `processRequest`](https://github.com/vangav/vos_instagram/blob/master/app/com/vangav/vos_instagram/controllers/post_photo/HandlerPostPhoto.java#L143)
+1. create a job and store it in the database in [instagram / HandlerPostPhoto: `processRequest`](https://github.com/vangav/vos_instagram/blob/master/app/com/vangav/vos_instagram/controllers/post_photo/HandlerPostPhoto.java#L143)

 ```java
   // create dispense job using request's uuid and request's time